corrieb/bensdoings/vic-machine/README.md

 **Usage**

 Use the example.json in the repository as a starting point, edit it and place it in a subdirectory with a memorable name.
 Name it config.json.
-Note you can find the correct thumprint by running create without a thumbprint.
+(Note you can find the correct thumprint by running ``create`` without a thumbprint)

 Now copy ./vic-machine.sh into the root of your local folder.
 You should now see: